lisawink/freiburg-myst/01-paper.md

 ---
-title: Analysing 2-dimensional urban form around Freiburg's weather stations with respect to air temperature
+title: The effect of urban morphometry on the intra-urban variability of the heat island
 subject: Tutorial
 subtitle: Evolve your markdown documents into structured data
-short_title: How to MyST
+short_title: Analysis
 authors:
   - name: Lisa Winkler
     affiliations: